-Title IX Coordinators
+Title IX and Resolution_Coordinators

-Annually, all Title IX Coordinators complete "VAWA Adjudicator Training" online.
-This training program is specifically designed for institutional officials involved in the resolution and discipline processes for sexual misconduct as previously defined.
+Annually, all Title IX and Resolution_Coordinators complete "VAWA Adjudicator Training" online.
+This training program is specifically designed for institutional officials involved in the resolution and discipline processes for sexual misconduct ("DVSAS") as previously defined.
+The College, at its sole discretion, however, may utilize an experience lawyer to serves as a hearing officer in cases of sexual misconduct ("DVSAS"), as explained previously.